ZhaoKunqi/noisy-for-mainland-china/README.md

 # Noisy - 为中华人民共和国境内网络添加支援

-## Friendly reminder:

-Using this modified noisy.py config it's not recommend if your residence is out side china(ccp china).

-If your want generate HTTP/HTTPS noisy outside mainland china(ccp china) for example United States, it's better to use original [noisy](https://github.com/1tayH/noisy) project.

 Noisy for usage in mainland china, a fork of [1tay/noisy]([https://github.com/1tayH/noisy) .

 Provided a configuration file containing a list of Chinese domestic websites for users in mainland China, along with a container image for easy and quick usage.